SankethBK/blog/_posts/operating-systems/2024-07-12-overview-of-mips-assembly.markdown

 | $31      | ra    | Return address, used to store the return address for function calls.                                                                    | Yes                              |

 When we say that saved registers must be "preserved across function calls," it means that the values in these registers should remain unchanged when a function (subroutine) returns to its caller.
 In other words, if a function uses these registers, it must ensure that any values stored in them before the function call are restored when the function completes.
-This is typically enforced through a process called "register saving" and "register restoring."
+This is typically enforced through a process called "register saving" and "register restoring".
+The callee function first identifies which registers it uses that need to be preserved across function calls.
+These are known as "callee-saved" or "non-volatile" registers.
+The callee then saves the values of these registers by pushing them onto the stack.
+After the callee subroutine completes its task, it pops the saved register values off the stack, restoring the registers to their original state before returning control to the caller.

 ### Special Purpose Registers